y-js/y-map/README.md

 # Map Type for [Yjs](https://github.com/y-js/yjs)

 Manage map-like data with this shareable map type.
 You can insert and delete objects in y-map.
-The objects must either be a custom types, or fulfill the following property: `v equals JSON.parse(JSON.stringify(v))`
+The objects must either be a custom types, or fulfill the following property: `v equals JSON.parse(JSON.stringify(v))` (according to your definition of equality)

 ## Use it!
 Retrieve this with bower or npm.